Dear Uncle Bud,

 My best adolescent friend was a Gypsy girl from Romania.
 Do you remember her from when you were at our house, the last time you escaped?
 Her adopted grandparents were quite the globetrotters, if you remember, and I used to like to sit on a camel saddle at their house.
 So now I’m traveling and everyone looks like a Gypsy to me.
 Maybe one day I’ll see a Gypsy staring back at me from the mirror…

 Modest mothers paced up and down the isles with crying babies.
-I’ve never seen so many bushy black beards and pregnant bellies all in one place.
+I’ve never seen so many bushy black beards and pregnant bellies in one place.
 It was reminiscent of an encounter I had last year with a big orthodox family, in an elevator.
-They crowded in like a flock of penguins until I was flattened in the corner with a toddler under each elbow, and then the elevator wouldn’t go up because it was too heavy, so they turned and looked at me, and I knew that it was time for me to get off.
+They crowded in like a flock of penguins until I was flattened in the corner with a toddler under each elbow, and then the elevator wouldn’t go up because it was too heavy, so they turned and looked at me, and I knew that it was time for little me to get off.

 At the prescribed time, somewhere over Yellowstone National Park, the devout men rose in unison, took their tallitot and teffilin out of the overhead compartments, and trooped toward the back to pray.
 They had an appointment with God, way up there in the sky.
 They were very serious and avoided eye-contact with women.

 A less devout man near the toilet was in a more sociable mood.
 He had a broken nose and an earring in one ear and also looked like a Gypsy.
 “Please be careful,” he pleaded softly, earnestly, shifting uneasily in his seat, “A terrorist won’t be able to tell the difference between you and… Just be aware—ok?
 Use common sense.”